This post may contain affiliate links which means I earn a small commission if you decide to use my links. Disclosure here.

 Even though this is recommended, I know for a fact that sometimes you don’t really know what to offer to your baby.
 Maybe you’re not eating one of the most healthy meals in the world and the last thing you want if feeding your baby nasty foods from this early age.

-Another good thing is that with baby led weaning you don’t need a lot of things, but they will definitely make your life easier.
+Another good thing is that with baby-led weaning you don’t need a lot of things, but they will definitely make your life easier.
 I’ve put together a list for you with my absolute essentials for BLW.
 Please keep in mind that you don’t need all of these.
 My baby is now 11 months old and I recently introduced suction bowls and plates.
 So do not go out and buy all these on a list.
 If I were to choose a single item from this list, that’s a must-have I would most definitely choose the high chair.
 It’s practical, convenient and your baby will be much safer there during meal times.

 Will baby choke?
 How to do it safely?
-List of foods to avoid

 Thankfully we didn’t have many bad experiences so far.
-My baby has chocked only once so far.
+My baby has choked only once so far.
 Nothing serious though.
 Maybe it was just a more serious gag.
 It was a huge scare for all of us, especially for my little one.
 He cried his eyes out and I was all shaken up.
 But everything was alright in the end.

 You have to trust your baby.
 He knows what he has to do when you give him food.
 Don’t forget that babies are survivors by nature.
 Since they are being born it’s all about survival for them until they learn everything they have to know about life.